EricJ19/stock-geometizer/DEVELOPMENT.md

     - Modified various constants for Geometry class to make stocks more differentiable.
 This was important from a functionality perspective as easier differentiation makes it easier to compare different stocks.

+- **5/4/20** Improve object decomposition
+    - Better utilize the FinanceData class by changing the function parameters in Geometry class to simply accept a FinanceData object rather than ex.
+26 Week Price Return from the return value of a function in FinanceData.